 Who’s behind it?

 Glyn Jones – leads The Light Project’s ‘St Peter’s Friars.’
 He is an evangelist and an ordained minister who heads up our university foundation degree in Theology, Mission and Evangelism.
 I don’t think you can do Theology without a commitment to Mission and Evangelism.
 Glyn has a passion to bring back to the forefront of academic study the practical application of Evangelism as he believes that the simplicity and wonder of the Good News of Jesus should always go hand in hand with a rich creativity and the wisdom of an enquiring and curious mind.

 I lived in France for many years and my wife and kids are Franglais – I love food, wine, meeting new people and seeing new things.
 I have a taste for life and a heart for those seeking it.
-Currently doing a Professional Doctorate, I lecture in history and sociology and enjoy mostly walking the city streets and letting people know how God feels about them in creative ways.
+Currently doing a Professional Doctorate and pioneering a group of modern-day friars, I enjoy mostly walking the city streets and letting people know how God feels about them in creative ways.